 For a company limited by guarantee that is also a registered charity, the annual report and most notices of changes to the organisation are given to ACNC, rather than to the usual regulator of companies, the Australian Securities and Investments Commission (ASIC).
 ACNC does not charge fees.
 For more information about ACNC reporting requirements, and the differences in reporting to ASIC, see www.acnc.gov.au.

-From 1 July 2018, the fee for incorporating a company limited by guarantee is $403.
+From 1 July 2019, the fee for incorporating a company limited by guarantee is $408.
 For companies limited by guarantee that are not registered as charities, there are other fees to consider.
-These ongoing fees range from $40 to $1,224 (these fees are correct as at 1 July 2018), depending on the company’s tier.
+These ongoing fees range from $50 to $1240 (these fees are correct as at 1 July 2019), depending on the company’s size.
 More information is available on ASIC’s website (www.asic.gov.au).
 Also, in 2018 the federal government introduced the ASIC industry funding model.
-This model introduced a levy of $321 for the 2017–2018 financial year for public companies, including companies limited by guarantee.
+This model introduced an annual levy payable by ASIC-regulated entities, including companies limited by guarantee.
 However, registered charities are exempt from this levy.

 For companies limited by guarantee that are also registered charities, most of these duties are set out in ACNC governance standard 5, rather than in the Corporations Act.